yuzu-emu/yuzu-emu.github.io/site/content/help/quickstart/index.md

 #### Dedicated graphics:

-OpenGL 4.6 or Vulkan 1.1 compatible hardware and drivers are mandatory.
-Half-float support and 4GB of VRAM are recommended.
+OpenGL 4.6 or Vulkan 1.2 compatible hardware and drivers are mandatory.
+Half-float and VP9 decoding support, are recommended.
+At native resolutions, 4GB of video memory (VRAM) is strongly recommended.
+Vulkan 1.3 support is strongly recommended.

 - Minimum for Linux: NVIDIA GeForce GT 1030 2GB / AMD Radeon R7 240 2GB

 - Minimum for Windows: NVIDIA GeForce GT 1030 2GB / AMD Radeon RX 550 2GB

-- Recommended: NVIDIA GeForce GTX 1650 4GB / AMD Radeon RX Vega 56 8GB
+- Recommended: NVIDIA GeForce GTX 1660 6GB / AMD Radeon RX 6600 8GB

 #### Integrated graphics:

 Integrated graphics will produce very low performance.
 A dedicated GPU will produce better results on all scenarios.
 This is only for listing iGPU support.

-- Minimum for Linux: Intel HD 5300 / AMD Radeon R5 Graphics
+- Minimum for Linux: Intel HD 4400 / AMD Radeon Vega 3

-- Minimum for Windows: Intel HD Graphics 520 / AMD Radeon Vega 3
+- Minimum for Windows: Intel UHD Graphics 730 / AMD Radeon Vega 3

-- Recommended: Intel UHD Graphics 750 / AMD Radeon Vega 7
+- Recommended: Intel Xe Graphics / AMD Radeon Graphics (Vega 8)

 #### RAM:

-Since an integrated GPU uses system RAM as its video memory (VRAM), our memory requirement in this configuration is higher.
+Since an integrated GPU uses system RAM as its VRAM, our memory requirement in this configuration is higher.

 - Minimum with dedicated graphics: 8GB